sapkota-aayush/Folderly-Prototype/README.md

 **Folderly: Your files, intelligently organized.** 🚀✨

 *Ready to transform your file management experience?
-Start with `poetry run folderly-ai` and let AI handle the rest!*
+Start with `folderly-ai` and let AI handle the rest!*